 Conditions Governing Use

-Copyright has been transferred to Yale University for unpublished materials authored or otherwise produced by the creator(s) of this collection.
+Copyright for unpublished materials authored or otherwise produced by Lee Goebel was transferred to Yale University in 2019.
+These materials may be used for non-commercial purposes without seeking permission from Yale University as the copyright holder.
+For other uses of these materials, please contact email@example.com.
 Copyright status for other collection materials is unknown.
 Transmission or reproduction of materials protected by U.S. Copyright Law (Title 17, U.S.C.) beyond that allowed by fair use requires the written permission of the copyright owners.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owners.
 Responsibility for any use rests exclusively with the user.

 Immediate Source of Acquisition